 People don’t think I have a harder time because I don’t look sick.
 But in reality it is harder for me to do tasks that others would find simple.
 I buy things which I hope will help my tiredness.
 I spend large amounts of time managing my life so my CFS doesn’t impact it too bad.

 Really what I’m trying to say with this is be tolerant of people, you don’t know what’s going on and you can’t assume that someone is okay just because they don’t look sick.

 A sense of humor helps.

 When you have a chronic illness you need to find ways to laugh at it.
 Because having a chronic illness sucks, don’t let anyone fool you into thinking it’s all sunshine and daisies.
 But I also can’t spend my whole life sitting around thinking about how shit it is (I mean I do occasionally do that anyway).
-So I find ways to make fun of it.
-I laugh at my latest brain fart or that time my ovary committed seppuku.
-Because the only other option is hiding in a corner and crying.
+So I find ways to make fun of it, because the only other option is hiding in a corner and crying.